Jmurray1989/RetroKings/README.md

 ### User Stories:

+###### As the developer:

+1. As a Developer, I want to showcase my growing abilities as a Full Stack Software developer during my time on the Code Institute course.

+2. As a Developer, I want a project that I can proudly showcase to potential employers via my Github Repository.

+###### As the admin:

+1. As the site administrator, I want to be able to login to an administration panel.

+2. As a Site Administrator, I want to have the ability to update site content, such as add, remove and delete store products.

+###### As a customer:

 1. I want to browse a range of retro jerseys on the site.

 2. To be able to view an in depth detail about the product i wish to purchase.